You Could Travel list their must-see islands in the Seychelles

 - Indulge in the U-Spa by Constance designed to restore your well-being

-Prepare yourself for a memorable 8-day holiday with your family at the Avani Seychelles, where you will be able to...
+Prepare yourself for a memorable holiday at the Avani Seychelles, where you will be able to admire a blend of beautiful...

 Located on the largest island of the Seychelles, Mahe, the Kempinski Seychelles boasts modern luxury rooms and suites...